For prospective students

 Our program consists of two academic plans for applicants who have already completed two years of general education.
 Your enrollment in either of the plans will be determined by the admissions team and is based on a number of factors, including non-program degree requirements.

-For students who have already earned a baccalaureate degree, two accelerated track plans are available.
-One plan allows students to complete Program requirements in one year and one plan takes approximately one-and-a-half years.
+For students who have already earned a baccalaureate degree, an accelerated track plan is available.

 Courses within our academic plans are not offered on-line or as distance learning courses.